john-latham/john-latham.github.io/_posts/betteroff-housing-show-and-tell.md

 Q:What factors are considered for channel shift and/or impact/benefits to the business during the analysis?
 >Each organisations is so different so it ultimately changes from one to the other, but broadly we consider things like:
--Length of appointments,
+- Length of appointments,
--Waiting list times,
+- Waiting list times,
--Number of service users,
+- Number of service users,
--Advice services spend,
+- Advice services spend,
--Travel time,
+- Travel time,
--Time spent on filling out forms.
+- Time spent on filling out forms.

 Q:Can housing associations restrict usage, for example, to that specific housing associations tenants only?
 >This would be possible for any HA's looking to integrate BetterOff with their tenant portal for single sign-on.
 (Organisations were interested in this because of the accuracy of analytics and ensuring that they could get a clear picture of what their customers were doing.)